mangecoeur/preview-inline/README.md

 **Requires pandoc flavor markdown (`language-pfm` package)**

-**IMPORTANT: this installs MathJax as a dependency, which is a large package (>50MB) with many files, so give it some time to complete!**

 Preview Latex formula and images embedded directly in your documents - no need to generate a full PDF or HTML preview to check your figures and formula!